 The RISE Learning Institute empowers BC faculty and students interested in research.
-RISE recognizes that teaching and learning will always be paramount at BC, but we also know that engagement in research can deepen and broaden learning opportunities for our students.
+RISE recognizes that teaching and learning will always be paramount at BC, but we also know that engaging in research can be a powerful teaching method that promotes student success.

 RISE works with faculty interested in research in several ways:

 Faculty Development Workshops.
 Winter 2023 professional development will soon be available.
 If you’d like to receive our schedule of faculty programs as soon it’s released, just let us know here.
 In the meanwhile, you can see our past array of faculty programs from Fall 2020 | Winter 2021 | Spring 2021 | Fall 2021 | Winter 2022 | Spring 2022 | Fall 2022

 BUGR Group.
 That’s right: it’s pronounced “booger.”
 And its motto is “learning that sticks.”
 The Bellevue UnderGraduate Research Group is a group of 15 faculty from 8 departments.
 This group grew out a multidisciplinary team of BC faculty who traveled with RISE staff to an Institute on Initiating and Sustaining Undergraduate Research Programs in 2018.
 This faculty team drafted an action plan for building an undergraduate research program at BC.
 The group later developed a successful Lockwood grant, funded by the BC Foundation.
 RISE, the Library, Science Division, and Social Science Division also provided support.
 With that support, the members of the BUGR Group have redesigned their courses to include authentic research projects.

 In 2019-20, 722 BC students participated in course-based undergraduate research.
 You can learn more in our annual report.
 The following faculty participate in the BUGR Group.